shootweb/Parameter-grabber/README.md

 # Parameter-grabber
-Made and used this script while studying XSS attacking surface
+Made and used this script while studying XSS attacking surface.

 ## What do you use this for?
 This script will intake a txt file composed of a URLs list to then export a list of the same URLs with the parameters found.
-For example if you tried grabbing parameters from example.com and the script found parameters "input" and "search", then the output txt file will contain:
+For example if you have a file "URL.txt" with the website example.com and the script found parameters "input" and "search", then the output txt file will contain:
 <br>
 https://example.com?input=
 <br>